Data Storytelling: the intersection of numbers and narrative

-Storytelling is a fundamentally important marketing discipline.
+Storytelling and narrative are fundamentally important marketing disciplines.

 Unfortunately, it is also one of the most overused buzzwords in our industry.
 Pundits use “storytelling” to refer to everything from anecdotes and case studies to persona-based marketing.